Body found wrapped in chains at bottom of Kentucky lake in 1999 ID’d as fugitive

 On May 6, 1999, two fishermen found human remains in Kentucky’s Lake Barkley.
 State police said that the remains were wrapped in heavy tire chains and anchored by a hydraulic jack.

-“At the time, investigators were unable to identify the male using traditional investigative techniques,” KSP officials said in a news release.
+“At the time, investigators were unable to identify the male using traditional investigative techniques,” Kentucky State Police officials said in a news release.

 The body was exhumed in 2016, and examiners exhausted their options for identification.
 A profile was entered into the National Missing and Unidentified Person System (NAMUS).

-In early 2023, Kentucky State Police said it began a partnership with Othram Inc., a private forensic lab that specializes in forensic genealogy.
+In early 2023, KSP said it began a partnership with Othram Inc., a private forensic lab that specializes in forensic genealogy.
 Through advanced DNA testing, a relative of the unidentified person was located, which allowed investigators to identify the remains as those of Roger Dale Parham.

 “In 1999, Parham was residing in Fort Smith, Arkansas.
 At that time, Parham was awaiting trial on various criminal charges.
 In March of 1999, Parham disappeared and was thought to have left the area in an effort to flee prosecution,” KSP said.
 “The FBI obtained additional charges for Mr. Parham and conducted an ongoing investigation into his whereabouts.
 Until now, Parham’s disappearance remained a mystery.”